-Diagnostic Practicum
+Diagnostic Aspects of Practicum

 Pacifica recommends the development of strong psychodiagnostic skills and working knowledge of applied diagnostic nosological systems as an important foundation to competence as a clinical psychologist.
 Training in diagnosis and assessment prior to therapy and other clinical interventions is in the interest of maintaining a graduated, sequential, and graded approach to clinical training.
+However, this aspect may occur in parallel to therapeutic skill training as well.
 Skills emphasized in the diagnostic practicum could include: